snowflakedb/pdo_snowflake/README.rst

 Using OKTA authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The PHP PDO driver supports OKTA Authentication.
-Guidance can be found `Native SSO - OKTA only <https://docs.snowflake.com/en/user-guide/admin-security-fed-auth-use#label-native-sso-okta>`
+Guidance can be found in `Native SSO - OKTA only <https://docs.snowflake.com/en/user-guide/admin-security-fed-auth-use#label-native-sso-okta>`_.

 To connect to Snowflake database using OKTA Authentication, create a new PDO object and specify the data source name (dsn) parameters as follows:

 .. code-block:: php

     $dbh = new PDO("snowflake:account=$account;disablesamlurlcheck=false;authenticator=<OKTA authenticator URL>", $oktauser, $oktapwd);

 where: